YosefLab/epitome/docs/usage/train.rst

 	model = VLP(dataset, test_celltypes = ["K562"]) # cell line reserved for testing

 Next, train the model.
-Here, we train the model for 5000 iterations:
+Here, we train the model for 5000 batches:

 .. code:: python